 Do all workers get paid sick leave?

-Nearly all private sector employees are guaranteed paid sick leave as part of Proposition A passed by Missouri voters in November of 2024.
-There are minor exemptions.
+Under the original Proposition A passed by Missouri voters in November of 2024, nearly all private sector employees were guaranteed paid sick leave.
+There were minor exemptions.
 Government employees often have paid sick leave but were not impacted by Proposition A.

-Who is exempt from the paid sick leave law?
+Who was exempt from the paid sick leave law?

-The following workers may be exempt from Missouri’s paid sick leave requirements:
+The following workers were exempt from Missouri’s paid sick leave requirements under Proposition A:

 - Federal government employees (though they typically have their own sick leave benefits)